 SpareBank 1 SMN wishes to contribute to sustainable social development through responsible business activities which includes safeguarding ethical, environmental and social considerations.
-To that end SpareBank 1 SMN has drawn up a separate strategy for administering the Bank's corporate social responsibility.
+As a result, SpareBank 1 SMN has developed a separate strategy for administering the bank's corporate social responsibility (CSR).

-Corporate social responsibility is an integral aspect of the Bank's operations and is expressed through the strategies, measures and activities we plan and execute.
-Corporate social responsibility is expressed through the way we manage the resources we dispose over and our through dialogue with employees, owners, customers, local communities and other stakeholders.
-Further, a procurement strategy has been established setting out the ethical framework, requirements on suppliers and the criteria applied by the Bank when making purchases.
+Corporate social responsibility is an integral aspect of the bank's operations and expressed through the strategies, measures and activities we plan and execute.
+Corporate social responsibility is expressed through the way we manage our resources and dialogue with employees, owners, customers, local communities and other stakeholders.
+Further, a procurement strategy has been established in which outlines the ethical framework, requirements for suppliers and criteria applied by the bank when making purchases.